NitorCreations/serverless-workshop/README.md

 First you create a new function in your serverless project by calling ```slss function create functions/search``` Select *nodejs4.3* for runtime and *Create Endpoint* as the answer to the next question.
 Your function is now ready to deploy.
 Your stage will be given a random domain name - the url is shown at the end of the deployment output for the function.
+Go ahead and deploy your function and paste the url into a browser to see the dummy output.

 ### Configure API Gateway Endpoint